sodadata/docs/soda-cl/distribution.md

 4. (Optional) Change the value for `distribution_type` to capture `categorical` or `continuous` data.
 5. (Optional) Define the value of `filter` to specify the portion of the data in your dataset for which you are creating a DRO.
 If you trained a model on data in which the `date_first_customer` column contained values between 2010-01-01 and 2020-01-01, you can use a filter based on that period to test whether the distribution of the column has changed since then. <br/>
 If you do not wish to define a filter, remove the key-value pair from the file.
 6. (Optional) In case of dealing with large datasets while creating a DRO (e.g. out of memory etc.), `sample` key can be used to define a database specific sampling query.
 The sample query is database specific.
 For example, for Postgres, the following query randomly samples 50% of the data with seed 61.
-For more information, refer to the [Define the sample size](#define-the-sample-size)<br/>
+For more information, refer to the [define the sample size](#define-the-sample-size)<br/>
     ```yaml
     sample: TABLESAMPLE BERNOULLI (50) REPEATABLE (61)
     ```